- It’s the end of the world!

 All these trends are accelerating as the population explodes and the number of people on earth grows around 75 million annually.
 It’s like adding a new United Kingdom every year.

 The speed of growth is amazing.
-Did you know that if anything grows at 2% per year for one lifetime of 70 years, there would be 4 times as much in just 70 years?
-This is just basic maths.
+Did you know that if anything grows at just 1% per year for one lifetime of 70 years, there would be 2 times as much in just 70 years?
+Over 70 years 2% growth per is 4 times, 3% is 8 times, all the way up to 6% growth per year being 64 times as many people or cars or bacteria or crimes or whatever you are projecting!
+This is just basic maths — the speed of growth really is amazing.

 What are we to do about population growth?
 Just try putting a ban on how many kids people can have!
-(Fortunately there are humane and admirable solutions that don’t even have to mention the “overpopulation” word, like simply educating and empowering women in developing countries).
-But the point is that we seem close to what some have called ‘peak everything‘.
-For the first time we are crashing into a comprehensive range of resource and environmental limits on a global scale.
+The growing population seems to aggravate what some have called ‘peak everything‘ which is defined as using too many finite resources too fast.
+For the first time we are sailing into a comprehensive range of resource and environmental limits on a global scale.
 Previous civilisations rose and fell as they used up local resources and environments, such as when Roman topsoil washed into the Mediterranean, shrinking the supply of cheap food.
 These civilisations sometimes took decades or centuries to unwind.
 But once the environmental damage was done, the outcome was inevitable.
 We are about to crash into a number of global resource limits, all at once, on a warming and overpopulated planet.
 What could go wrong?

 3. Global Warming turbo-charges all these dangers!

 Climate change can accelerate every negative trend discussed above, threatening farmlands and ecosystems, disrupting rainfall patterns and turning break baskets into dust bowls, drowning millions of hectares of rice paddies and wheat belts under seawater, and spreading flood and famine and disease and death and refugees across the world.
-I summarise it all as our climate FOES, Famine, Oceans rising, Extinctions and Storms.
+I summarise it all as our climate FOES; Famine, Oceans rising, Extinctions and Storms.
+Basically climate change harms any social cause you care about, whether it is education for children or care for the homeless or elderly, because it will hurt the global economy and potentially send some countries into famine, or even collapse.

 4. Scientific panels sound the alarm every few years, but are largely ignored

 As Pulitzer Prize winning scientist Jared Diamond said, “People are worried now.”
 Hardly a year goes by without a careful, cold, calculating scientific organisation sounding the alarm.
 My Limits Page documents a growing list of recent papers, from the classic and disturbing 1970’s Limits to Growth which is still on track 40-something years later, through to recent work by the Stockholm Resilience Centre in 2015.
-The science is undeniable, and from so many different sources.
+The science is clear, and from so many different sources.
 This is not a problem of scientific credibility but of greed, apathy, and a feeling of powerlessness with activists.
-(But some activist groups are gaining more money and momentum.
+(But some activist groups are gaining more money and momentum, and some technologies have the potential to achieve the seemingly impossible.
 Read on!)

-I now see that there are a thousand ways we might succeed in some areas and fail in others.
+But all these years later, and with my son now in university, I now think that there are a thousand ways we might succeed in some areas and fail in others.
 While we might not “be eclipsed” and collapse back to the stone age, we still risk being stuck in the twilight.
-Unless we roll out the 10 Rules for Recovery (below) our children will inherit a planet we hardly recognise, with half the biodiversity extinct by 2050 and many billions living in poverty, hunger, and war.
+Unless we roll out the Rules for Recovery below, our children will inherit a planet we hardly recognise, with half the biodiversity extinct by 2050 and possibly billions living in poverty, hunger, and war.
 There are dangers ahead.
 What if water stress becomes too much, and existing international tensions boil over into water wars?
 What if we fight over the remaining oil, water, and farmland?
-How will we respond when today’s refugee crisis is multiplied tenfold, maybe a hundredfold, due to climate collapse?
+How will we respond when today’s refugee crisis is multiplied tenfold, maybe a hundredfold, due to rising sea levels and famine?
 How do we prepare for mega-droughts, especially when America has almost used up all their fossil water?
 What other wild-cards are coming our way?

 We can and must do better.
 You can make a difference, and help us emerge out of this gloomy period into a bright green new world!
 If just one cause below grabs you, take it up as a hobby.
 Read the pages I link to below, watch some documentaries, and join an online group.
 Get involved.
 You can change the way it goes.
 You’ll make some great new friends along the way.